Skip to content

 CASC RETURNS TO OTTAWA

-CASC returned to the hill to talk about SiriusXM and JFL Canada, about mobility and international policy.
+CASC returned to Parliament Hill to talk about SiriusXM and JFL Canada, labour mobility to the United States and getting comedy recognized as an art form.

 MEMBER BENEFITS

-With the help of Scott Faulconbridge, CASC is now able to provide its members with benefits from The Arts and Entertainment Plan.
+With the help of Scott Faulconbridge, CASC is now able to provide its members with benefits from ACTRA’s Arts and Entertainment Plan.

 FUNDING AND CANADIAN CONTENT